Access to the British Library

 - the British Library does not hold multiple copies of core texts

-- the British Library should be checked for opening hours and any temporary restrictions
+- check the British Library website before you visit for opening hours and any temporary restrictions

 Applying for a reader's pass

-Staff and students wishing to access the British Library's Reading Rooms need to Apply for a British Library Reader's Pass.
-The British Library have created a British Library Videos that will guide you through the process of registering with the Library.
+Staff and students wishing to access the British Library's Reading Rooms need to Apply for a British Library Reader's Pass before visiting and ordering items.

-We advise University members to take their University of Reading Campus/Library Card with them as well as proofs of signature and address when making an application.
+We advise University members to take their University of Reading Campus/Library Card with them as well as proofs of signature and address when applying.